hatanuk/PleaseExplain/README.md

 ## App Commands

+`/pleaseexplain [term]`
+Displays a beautiful, succinct explanation of a term, given that it has been defined by somebody.

 `/define [term] [definition]`

 Simple as it sounds.
 Associates a term, which could be a word or phrase, with a specific definition.
 Feel free to include examples.